Area of Law: Employment Law

-An employee under federal authority has the right to take two weeks’ vacation after the first year of working, or to get an amount equal to 4% of their yearly salary as vacation pay if they do not take a vacation.
-After the employee has worked for six years in a row, the employee has the right to three weeks’ vacation or 6% vacation pay.
+An employee under federal authority has the right to take two weeks vacation after the first year of working, or to get an amount equal to 4% of their yearly salary as vacation pay if they do not take a vacation.
+After the employee has worked for five years in a row, the employee has the right to three weeks vacation or 6% vacation pay.
 After 10 years of employment, employees are entitled to 4 weeks vacation, or 8% vacation pay.

 Paid public holidays